soniaturcotte/soniaturcotte.com/writing/book-roundup-july-sept-2024.md

   - reading
 ---

-I felt like I hadn’t read much, but in fact I read 17 books!
-Here’s the notes on what stood out, full list on [The Storygraph](https://app.thestorygraph.com/books-read/soniaturcotte?year=2024).
+I felt like I hadn’t read much, but in fact I read 17 books this quarter.
+Here’s the notes on what stood out.
+Full list of what I’ve read this year on [The Storygraph](https://app.thestorygraph.com/books-read/soniaturcotte?year=2024).

 Most of these reviews come with a little amuse-bouche.
 Get a taste before committing to a full book.